dgrant6/matplot/README.md

-Github bugs viewing jupyter notebook code so I just pasted my code not as a file
+Github bugs viewing .ipynb files so I just pasted my code not as a file